Awakuruf/Dinosaur-Index/README.md

 Phase 4: Task 2
 -
 ------ LOGGED EVENTS -------
 - Initialized the Default DinoIndex!
+(Opening GUI)
-- Viewed the Dino Page of: Tyrannosaurus
+- Viewed the Dino Page of: Tyrannosaurus (Viewing the Dinosaur Page)
 - New Dinosaur discovered: Dodo!
+(Adding new Dinosaur)
 - Added Dodo to the Index!
+(Adding the dinosaur into the DinoIndex)
-- Added Carnivore as a type of diet for Dodo
+- Added Carnivore as a type of diet for Dodo (Adding information to Dinosaurs)
 - DinoIndex saved!
+(Saving the DinoIndex)
-- Added 2m as a size for Dodo
+- Added 2m as a size for Dodo (Adding different type of information to Dinosaur)
-- Viewed the Dino Page of: Dodo
+- Viewed the Dino Page of: Dodo (Viewing the Dinosaur page for different type of Dinosaur)

 Phase 4 Task 3
 -